GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 # Deploy a default backend for Ingress

-Next, you will deploy a default backend for the nginx ingress.
-The default backend is a service which handles all url paths and hosts the nginx controller doesn't understand (i.e., all the requests that are not mapped with an Ingress Resource).
+Next, you can deploy a default backend for the Nginx ingress.
+The default backend is a Service which handles all URL paths and hosts the Nginx controller doesn't understand (i.e., all the requests that are not mapped with an Ingress Resource).
 The default backend exposes two URLs:

 -  `/healthz` that returns 200
 -  `/` that returns 404

-In Cloud Shell, deploy the default backend deployment and service.
+From Cloud Shell, deploy the default backend Deployment and Service by running the following command:

 	kubectl apply -f nginx-default-backend.yaml

-You can now see that your default backend services and deployments are configured in the cluster:
+You can now see that your default backend Service and Deployment are configured in the cluster:

 	kubectl get deployment nginx-default-backend